|I got mine.|

 Melissa ran the talkback, which I have to say was entirely satisfying, as the audience was focused on all of the issues I have hoped to address in the work.
 The term quarterlife came up, and indeed, that is the central focus of the final act, that sense of regret you feel before you’ve even really started.

 Also noted was what I call Thelma & Louise syndrome.
-One out of one hundred want to know what happened to them after they made it to the other side of the canyon.
+One out of one hundred audience members want to know what happened to Thelma and Louise after they made it to the other side of the canyon.
 Some people are so entirely optimistic that if you do not show them the smoking wreck, they have to imagine for themselves a happy ending.
 My piece has an open ending, but most in the room were realistic about the outcome.

 The big, scary thing about this play (one said) is that everything you know can be wrong.
 Yes, that was my intention, and I was so relieved to hear that.
 What's next?